babylonchain/finality-provider/docs/finality-provider.md

 ```

 After the creation of the finality provider in the local db, it is possible
-to export the finality provider information, run `fpcli export-finality-provider`.
+to export the finality provider information through the `fpcli export-finality-provider` command.
-This command connects with the `fpd` daemon to load the finality
+This command connects with the `fpd` daemon to retrieve the finality
 provider previously created using the flag `--btc-pk` as key.

-This command also has several flag options.:
+This command also has several flag options:

 - `--btc-pk` the hex string of the BTC public key.
 - `--daemon-address` the RPC server address of `fpd` daemon.
-- `--signed` signs the finality provider with chain key as a proof of a
+- `--signed` signs the finality provider with the chain key of the PoS
-untempered exported data.
+chain secured as a proof of untempered exported data.
-- `--key-name` mandatory as it identifies the name for the key to use on fpd creation.
+- `--key-name` identifies the name of the key to use to sign the finality provider.
-- `--home` flag needs to be the same as used in the `fpd init` command,
-to load the configuration.
+- `--home` specifies the home directory of the finality provider daemon in which
+the finality provider db is stored.
-- `--passphrase` the password used to encrypt the key.
+- `--passphrase` specifies the password used to encrypt the key, if such a
+passphrase is required.
 - `--hd-path` the hd derivation path of the private key.

 ```shell